Redesigning marketing mix modeling as an agentic decision system

 A system built this way gets better with use.
 Over time it takes on more of the routine work, freeing experts to focus on the calls that actually require their judgment.
 That is a meaningful shift in how marketing investment decisions are made.

 The point of agentic MMM isn’t to replace the expert.
 It’s to free experts from work that doesn’t require them, so the work that does gets the attention it deserves.
-Done well, these systems institutionalize expertise that currently lives in individuals, reduce the analyst bias that creeps into modeling and make decisions transparent enough to defend in a boardroom.
+Done well, these systems institutionalize expertise that currently lives in individuals, reduce analyst bias and make decisions transparent enough to defend in a boardroom.

 Add insights to your inbox